nimaafshar/metadamagenet/README.md

 you can find a comprehensive comparison between popular loss functions for semantic segmentation.

 Focal and Dice Loss are loss functions used in the training localization models.
-For Classification models, we tried channel-wise-weighted versions of Focal, Dice and Cross-entropy Loss.
+For Classification models, we tried channel-wise-weighted versions of Focal, Dice, and Cross-entropy Loss.

 **Focal Loss**[^focal-loss]